arblane/first-plus-Firebot-Setup/README.md

 Firebot setup for chat to claim first, second, and third.
 With claim history and customizable bonus awards.

 # Install
-To install, simply download the First Plus.firebotsetup
+To install, download the file First Plus.firebotsetup

-Import setup for Firebot by going to Settings > Setups > Import Setup
+Import setup for Firebot by going to Settings > Setups > Import Setup.

-Chose the file "First Plus.firebotsetup" from the location you just downloaded it to, then click Import setup
+Choose the file "First Plus.firebotsetup" from the location you just downloaded it to, then click Import setup.

 # Usage

 ## Requirements for Chat
 + Must be following the channel
-+ Chat user can not claim all three tiers in one stream ie. Can only claim first not second and third
++ Chat user can not claim all three tiers in one stream ie. Chat user can only claim first not second and third.

 ## Commands for Chat
 + !first - Claim first